Business

 Determine Your Expenses

-• Will you need to hire any employees?
+• Will you need inventory and storage facilities?

 How Much Revenue Do You Plan To Earn?